MGao535/ETLProject/README.md

 3. Once the database is ready, the ETL process can run.

 EXTRACT: First, the following 3 data sources are used to extract data in csv format.
-Csv files can be found in the Resources folder
+Csv files can be found in the Finished_Product folder

 MLSAttendanceAllGames.xlsx - source: https://data.world/